 PERFORMANCE CLASSES: Each performance class competition shall be judged according to the age level and skill level of the participants.
 Age levels shall be designated as Junior, Intermediate and Senior.
 Performance classes may be combined or divided if the number of entries warrant at the committee's discretion.
 Whenever performance classes are combined for exhibition purposes, the preferred method is to combine Junior, Intermediate or Senior classes into the appropriate competitive skill levels.
 Combined performance may be judged simultaneously and scored separately.

+Quiz Class:
-Quiz Class: All exhibitors are required to participate in the Quiz class.
-Failure to participate in the Quiz class will result in forfeiture of all premiums and awards earned in the Youth Fair Dog Show.
-The Quiz Class will begin at 8:30 a.m. the day of the show.
-Material for the QUIZ will be taken from the Florida State Fair Skillathon subject for the current year.

-Tie breakers will be given in the form of additional questions.
+- All exhibitors are required to participate in the Quiz class.
+Failure to participate in the Quiz class will result in forfeiture of all premiums and awards earned in the Youth Fair Dog Show. - Class will begin at 8:30 a.m. the day of the show.
+Material for the QUIZ will be taken from the Florida State Fair Skillathon subject for the current year. - Tie breakers will be given in the form of additional questions. - The results of the quiz will be added in to high point score.

-Showmanship Classes: Showmanship classes will be held Wednesday, January 28, 2015 from 3:00 pm - 6:00 pm Handlers are judged on preparation and presentation of their dog in grooming, posing, and gaiting.
-Exhibitors shall be allowed to show only one dog in Showmanship.
+Showmanship Classes: Showmanship classes will be held Wednesday, January 27, 2016 from 3:00 pm - 6:00 pm Handlers are judged on preparation and presentation of their dog in grooming, posing, and gaiting.
+Showmanship exercises are to be performed according to AKC rules and regulations as modified by 4-H. Tie breakers are at the discretion of the judge.